 The new Apple TV app will integrate a la carte streaming services, cable and satellite providers, and Apple TV channels (including include HBO, Starz, Showtime, CBS All Access, and more) all in one place.
 Users will be able to access their purchased iTunes movies and TV shows (and rentals) as well, and everything will be integrated into the same interface.

-The Apple TV+ launch video included interviews with Spielberg, Shyamalan, J.J.
+The original Apple TV+ launch video included interviews with Spielberg, Shyamalan, J.J.
 Abrams, Ron Howard, Sofia Coppola, Octavia Spencer, Witherspoon, Damien Chazelle, Jennifer Aniston, and Hailee Steinfeld, all talent attached to projects announced in the year ahead of the launch.

-Spielberg was present to announce his reboot of Amazing Stories, while Witherspoon and Aniston (and their costar Steve Carell) revealed the title of their long-awaited morning show drama, The Morning Show.
+Spielberg was present in March to announce his reboot of Amazing Stories, while Witherspoon and Aniston (and their costar Steve Carell) revealed the title of their long-awaited morning show drama, The Morning Show.
 Jason Momoa and Alfre Woodard announced their series about the survivors of an apocalypse that left the human race without sight, See.
 Kumail Nanjiani announced his anthology series about everyday immigrants, Little America.
 Even Big Bird (yes, that one) announced that Sesame Workshop will debut a new preschool series about coding called Helpsters.
 Abrams and Sara Bareilles announced their series about an aspiring New York City musician, Little Voice (followed by a short performance from the singer/songwriter and actress).

 — Apple TV (@AppleTV) March 25, 2019